Cracked Pot Meditations – Tuesday is the Only Day One Can Live in the Moment

 Monday Holidays

-Of course when a holiday closes banks on Monday like Labor Day, Tuesday becomes a Monday, but it is different because there are only four days in the week, so the pining for next weekend begins immediately, so there is no “Tuesday” that week.
+Of course, when a holiday closes banks on Monday like Labor Day, Tuesday becomes a Monday, but it is different because there are only four days in the week, so the pining for next weekend begins immediately, so there is no “Tuesday” that week.
 The weekend is spent having a bigger event like camping or some shit like that, so it was basically working.
-How many people come back to work after a long weekend saying they need a vacation for the vacation?
+How many people come back to work after a long weekend, saying they need a vacation for the vacation?

-Holiday in other days
+Holiday on other days

 The “untraditional” work week

 Take Tuesday off.
-As you walk around you’ll notice people a lot more in the moment and way more accepting of things.
+As you walk around, you’ll notice people a lot more in the moment and way more accepting of things.
 Tuesday is the most spiritual day of the week.